 - Hyperlocal campaigns with personalized communication

 Spray & pray doesn’t work anymore, or should I say doesn’t result in optimum ROI.
-Understand your audience, know how their typical day looks like in the geography you’re targeting them, how their general online behavior is, then devise ways to connect with your audience, making them feel you’re one of them, and they can in turn trust you!
+Understand your target audience, know how their typical day looks like in the geography you’re targeting them, how their general online behavior is, then devise ways to connect with your audience, making them feel you’re one of them, and they can in turn trust you!

 - Personalized video ads